yochaigal/cairn/cairn-srd.md

 - They disappear after one use.

 **Casting Spells**
 Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
 They must then add a Fatigue to inventory, occupying one slot.
-Given time and safety, PCs can _enhance_ a spell (e.g., affecting multiple targets, increasing its power, etc.) without any additional cost.
+Given time and safety, PCs can _enhance_ a spell's impact (e.g., affecting multiple targets, increasing its power, etc.) without any additional cost.
 If the PC is deprived or in danger, the Warden may require a PC to make a WIL save to avoid any ill-effects from casting the spell.
 Consequences of failure are on par with the intended effect, and may result in added Fatigue, the destruction of the Spellbook, injury, and even death.

 **Relics**
 **Relics** are items imbued with a magical spell or power.
 They do not cause Fatigue.
 Relics usually have a limited use, as well as a recharge condition.
 A few examples: